katinas15/katinas15.github.io/README.md

 ### Node.js

 <b>Ascii art land</b> - is a similar project that I build during my online course.
 It is a dynamic website, that lets user login, create new posts, edit and delete them (CRUD).
-My future goal for this project is to make a fully working online ascii art editor, somthing similar to "Paint", but for text art.
+My future goal for this project is to add a fully working online ascii art editor.
+Something similar to "Paint", but for text art.

   <p align="center">
     <img src="ascii.png">